 BSc (Hons) Sport Conditioning, Rehabilitation and Massage

-Students can also undertake the foundation year if they wish to be considered for entry onto one of the following degree programmes.
-In this case, students should apply on UCAS using code B901:
+Applicants can also undertake the foundation year for entry onto one of the following degree programmes upon successful completion:

 BSc (Hons) Dental Technology